-Festival Hydro Inc. ("Festival") is a locally owned distribution company ("LDC") servicing over 20,000 customers within a 45-sq. km urban territory in the municipalities of Stratford, St. Marys, Seaforth, Hensall, Zurich, Dashwood and Brussels.
+Festival Hydro Inc. ("Festival") is a locally owned distribution company ("LDC") servicing over 22,000 customers within a 45-sq. km urban territory in the municipalities of Stratford, St. Marys, Seaforth, Hensall, Zurich, Dashwood and Brussels.
 Festival is committed to maintaining a safe, reliable, and efficient electricity distribution system and providing quality service to its customers.

-In 2021, Festival Hydro exceeded all OEB Scorecard performance targets, except for SAIDI and SAIFI.
+In 2022, Festival Hydro exceeded all OEB Scorecard performance targets.
 Festival is pleased with its Scorecard results achieved within each of the four performance outcome measures of customer focus, operational effectiveness, public policy responsiveness and financial performance.